Humph2020/covid19-analysis-uk/README.md

 ### 📌 Description

-This project explores global COVID-19 trends with a focuse on the United Kingdom.
-Using BigQuery's public datasets, the analysis examines confirmed cases, death rates, and vaccination progress from early 2020 to 2023.
-This project also compares the UK's vaccination rollout with that of Canada.
+This project presents global COVID-19 trends with a focuse on the United Kingdom.
+Using BigQuery's public datasets.
+I cleaned and analyzed the datasets to examines confirmed cases, death rates, and vaccination progress from early 2020 to 2023.

 ###  Objectives